-Long-Term Memory: How Knowledge Sticks and Why It Matters for Teaching
+Long-Term Memory: How Knowledge Sticks in Teaching

 When a learner walks into your classroom in September, they bring everything they have ever learned.
 That prior knowledge, stored in long-term memory, is the raw material your teaching builds on.
 Understanding how long-term memory works, and how to strengthen it, is one of the most useful things a teacher can know.